 (Yes, even you can learn something new!)

 A classic of educational video from 1959 that ties mathematics to music, art, nature, and games.
 IMHO, the best educational feature Disney ever made!
-(This video has now been removed due to copyright violation…predictable.
-It was too good to be true.
-However it is still available very inexpensively on DVD.)
+It is frequently available on YouTube for a short time before being removed.
+Rather than this cat and mouse approach, I recommend the DVD, which is typically available very inexpensively.

 Have you ever wondered how surveyors measure the “acreage” of parcels of land?
-I found a method in a surveyor’s handbook for finding the area of any polygon that I have not seen in math textbooks.
+Some years ago I found a method in a surveyor’s handbook for finding the area of any polygon that I had not seen in math textbooks.
 It is very simple and it is completely rigorous (i.e. it is not an approximation).
 I included this method in the supplementary materials for my HSC Geometry program.
-Check it out here.
 (I also did a series of videos for the Schoolhouse Teacher site on area, culminating in the Surveyor’s Formula.)